SteJ20996/AMS562_ScientificProgrammingInCpp/homeworks/hw2/hw2_README.md

 > Create a new branch called branch_hw2, and hw2 is done in this branch.

 *Here are steps of this homework.*
-1. Create a file called hw2_file.cpp, in order to code homework in it, using `touch hw2_file.cpp`.
+1. Create a file called hw2_file.cpp, in order to code c++ homework in it, using command `touch hw2_file.cpp`.
-2. Set up function main and three strings in it, name, dob(date of birth), and bio.
-The user need to input these three information to go forward.
+2. Set up function `int main(){}` and initialize three strings in it, name, dob(date of birth), and bio.
+Command `std::string name, dob, bio;`.
+These are three information user need to input to go forward.
-   `std::string name, dob, bio;`
 3. Friendly tips for user to input information, using `std::cout`, and store them by using  `std::getline(std::cin, ___)` Entering name:
     ```